Fadi88/CarND-Vehicle-Detection/writeup.md

 ![alt text][image8]

-#### 2. Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and...

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).